ibm-build-lab/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION-ACTION.md

 6. Finally upload the videos to your computer using whatever method is most convenient.
 (Airdrop, uploading to a cloud accessible by the computer you are using, or plugging in the device to your computer with a USB cord.)
 7. Make sure to save these files in a folder somewhere accessible for use of this demo on your desktop, documents, or external hard drive.
 Separate one video of each action from the rest in a separate folder to save for testing your trained model in the final steps.

-Again alternatively, if you do not have access to a water bottle or have other logistical difficulties filming and uploading your own set of videos, please use the set of training videos linked [**here**](_attatchments/mvi-action/Dataset).
+Again alternatively, if you do not have access to a water bottle or have other logistical difficulties filming and uploading your own set of videos, please use the set of training videos linked [**here**](https://livesend.ibm.com/i/6VDioBx7fI___HGis8OS42bPmSAcLVRbootOWrT25___WEHDPLUSSIGNYhgVWLte2FjvAep70KOjpm5Sifx9HjW2ZZBTV2jtriODcOHyBE1ujIF___KAH1IMEQUALSIGN).

+Downloading assets: To download and use the files at the link above, click on the download button in the top right corner.
+This will download the dataset folder into your *Downloads* folder.
+Click on the downloaded folder to open the contents.
+Inside, you will find training videos, testing videos and a pre-trained model in-case you have trouble training the model yourself.
+The instructions below will tell you how to use the video assets during the demo.

 ### Step 1: Log in to Maximo Application Suite Navigator